nitotm/efficient-language-detector-js/README.md

 let languagesSubset = ['en', 'es', 'fr', 'it', 'nl', 'de']

 // Option 1
-// Setting langsSubset(), detect() executes normally but finally filters the excluded languages eld.langsSubset(languagesSubset) // Returns an Object with the validated languages of the subset
+// Setting setLanguageSubset(), detect() executes normally but finally filters the excluded languages eld.setLanguageSubset(languagesSubset) // Returns an Object with the subset validated languages
 // to remove the subset
-eld.langsSubset(false)
+eld.setLanguageSubset(false)

 // Option 2 ( NOT availible for static eld, with preloaded DB size )
 // The optimal way to regularly use the same subset, is using saveSubset() to download a new database